 Avoid Conflict with Your Spouse Before Bedtime

 Night time is when you finally get to connect with your spouse without interruptions (hopefully).
 But make a pact to not talk about stressful situations right before bedtime.
 Save these conversations for right when the kids go to bed or the weekend.
-Going to bed angry or stressed can ruin your changes for a good night’s rest.
+Going to bed angry or stressed can ruin your chances for a good night’s rest.

-When you start getting into the habit of waking up earlier before everyone else you'l cherish this time.
+When you start getting into the habit of waking up earlier before everyone else you'll cherish this time.
 If you oversleep you may feel irritated because instead of waking up in silence you're rushing around in chaos.

 Be easy on yourself because there's always tomorrow!